Skip to main content

 CA 227 South crosses a small bridge before merging onto Corbett Canyon Road.

-CA 227 South merges onto Branch Street where it continues through downtown Arroyo Grande to it's terminus at US 101.
-There are a series of California Highway Shields in downtown Arroyo Grande lacking the state name in the crest.
+CA 227 South merges onto Branch Street where it continues through downtown Arroyo Grande to the original corridor terminus at US 101.
+There are a series of California State Route shield in downtown Arroyo Grande lacking the state name in the crest (G28-1 shields).
 Arroyo Grande dates back to 1862 and Branch Street was always the heart the community.
-It appears US 101 used Branch Street originally before it blown out to the freeway it now occupies.
+US 101 used Branch Street and Traffic Way originally before it was blown out to the freeway alignment the highway now occupies.

-CA 227 was not one of the original Signed State Highways and was first signed in 1964 being created out of what was Legislative Route 147.
+CA 227 was not one of the original Sign Routes.
+The designation was first assigned in 1964 which replaced what was Legislative Route Number 147 (LRN 147).
 The change from LRN 147 to CA 227 can be seen by comparing the 1963 and 1964 State Highway Maps.

 1963 State Highway Map